Residency

 Eligibility and Applications

-Graduating medical students are accepted directly into the residency training program at the College of Medicine, but must apply through the NRMP via ERAS (Electronic Residency Application Service).
+Graduating medical students are accepted directly into the residency training program at the College of Medicine but must apply through the NRMP via ERAS (Electronic Residency Application Service).
 Graduate physicians may also enter the program after completion of an internship or other postgraduate training; such appointments do not always involve the NRMP.
 Although appointments are for one year at a time, a resident whose work is satisfactory can anticipate completion of the entire four-year program.
 The department can accommodate a total of twenty-two house officers.
 Residents in their second postgraduate year and beyond must be licensed to practice in Kentucky.
 The University pays fees for Kentucky State Medical licensure.
-Applicants must pass USMLE Step I and Step II and have at least three recommendation letters.
+Applicants must pass USMLE Step I and Step II (or COMLEX) and have at least three recommendation letters.
 Applicants must have graduated from medical school within the last 10 years.
-For IMG applicants, eligibility for J-1 student visa status is strongly preferred because of institutional requirements.
-Also, the university requires ECFMG certification prior to your application being complete and at least three months of US clinical experience.
-Potential candidates will be invited to come to Lexington, Ky. for a personal interview, during our interview period (October through December).
+For international medical graduate applicants, eligibility for J-1 student visa status is strongly preferred because of institutional requirements.
+In addition, the university requires ECFMG certification prior to your application being complete; at least three months of US clinical experience are also required for consideration.
+Potential candidates will be invited to interview via Zoom/in-person as dictated by LCME and ACGME recommendations for the current applications cycle.
 The application deadline for our program is Oct.
 15; however, applicants are invited to interviews on a first-come, first-serve basis.

 Outline of the Program